Risk Assessment Gaps in Contemporary Market Access Strategy

 Taxonomy of Underassessed Market Access Risks

 Standard competitive monitoring focuses on direct therapeutic competitors while overlooking indirect threats.
-Analysis of market access decisions reveals several categories of undermonitored competitive risks:
+Analysis of market access decisions reveals several categories of undermonitored competitive risks: Healthcare policy changes typically follow predictable consultation and legislative processes, yet many organizations lack systematic monitoring capabilities.
+Analysis of policy impacts reveals that early signals appear in stakeholder position papers, parliamentary committee discussions, and technical working group recommendations 12-24 months before implementation.

 • Emerging real-world evidence studies that redefine comparative effectiveness